JabRef/jabref/docs/contributing.md

 We simply ask to create a new markdown file in `docs/adr` following the template presented at [https://adr.github.io/madr/](https://adr.github.io/madr/).

-In case you want to directly add a comment to a class, simply use following template \(based on [sustainable architectural decisions](https://www.infoq.com/articles/sustainable-architectural-design-decisions)\):
+In case you want to directly add a comment to a class, simply use the following template \(based on [sustainable architectural decisions](https://www.infoq.com/articles/sustainable-architectural-design-decisions)\):

 ```text
 In the context of <use case/user story u>,